Interested in service? Come join the fun, make new friends, help make a difference.

-Purpose is to explore, develop and offer resources to make Alcoholics Anonymous available to people who are blind, deaf, chronically ill or physically disabled.
+Purpose is to explore, develop and offer resources to make Alcoholics Anonymous available to people who are blind, deaf, chronically ill or physically disabled, or in some other way unable to attend meetings on their own.

 Temporary contact program which is designed to help the alcoholic transition between exiting a treatment program and into regular AA meetings.
 Provides transportation or other assistance in getting to meetings, contact information for fellow alcoholics, offer appropriate literature and schedules for local meetings.